-Azteca Milling’s Quality Assurance Department is committed to using their professional expertise to support the company’s goal of providing only the highest quality products to our customers.
-QA is an integral part of all phases of corn masa flour production – from the earliest phase of collaborating with farmers on seeds and farming methods to continuous product testing to ensure quality.
+Azteca Milling’s Quality Assurance Department is committed to using their professional expertise to support our company’s goal of providing only the highest quality products to our customers.
+Quality Assurance is an integral part of all phases of corn masa flour production, from the earliest phase of collaborating with farmers on seeds and farming methods to continuous product testing to ensure quality.

-As it has been the case since 1996, the company is now moving forward with the latest Food Safety/Security initiatives by certifying in record time the second largest Corn Milling plant in Evansville, Indiana which is now close to go through the first yearly audit to comply with GFSI (Global Food Safety Initiative) under the SQF certification (Safe Quality Foods) which raises the standard for food manufacturing to a much higher level by including comprehensive programs through enhanced HACCP implementation, besides including important food safety/security aspects.
+Since 1996, the company has been moving forward with the latest Food Safety/Security initiatives based on several Quality Management Systems such as ISO 9000, while certifying in record time the second largest corn milling plant in Evansville, Indiana, and complying with the GFSI (Global Food Safety Initiative) requirements under the SQF (Safe Quality Foods) certification, which raises the standard for food manufacturing to a much higher level by including comprehensive programs through enhanced HACCP (Hazard Analysis Critical Control Point) implementation, besides including important food safety aspects.

-As well, the company has two plants certified ORGANIC operations, that currently are ISO-9000 certified, all the plants are audited by AIB new standard as well as holding Kosher certifications, continuing with the health awareness demanded by the public, the company is also producing whole grain flours.
+Also, the company has three plants certified for organic operations, and two plants certified to produce Non GMO product.
+All plants are audited by the new AIB standard, as well as by Kosher and Gluten Free, continuing with the health awareness demanded by the public, since the company is also producing whole grain flours.

 Likewise, Azteca Milling is following very closely any new implementations and requirements dictated by the new FDA modernization act.